Beyond the Physical: The Emotional Effects of Addiction

 Addiction is another broad term that covers a vast subject, and everyone experiences addiction differently and to different drugs, but addiction can be generally defined as a strong and often overwhelming compulsion to use a drug or substance despite its negative effects on the user and/or those around them.

 The emotional effects of addiction are frequently vast and terrible for both the user and anyone connected to them.
-It would not be possible to list all of the emotional effects of addiction here or perhaps anywhere, but here are a few that are common:

 - Many addicts feel like the drug or substance is their friend.
 Maybe their best or only friend.